 Accounts receivable consists of amounts owed from private individuals or organizations for goods and services, including amounts owed for which billings have not been prepared.
 Receivables are recorded when either the asset or revenue recognition criteria have been met as discussed in Note 1, Basis of Accounting and Reporting.
 Accounts receivable are reported net of an allowance for amounts estimated to be uncollectible.
 Any amounts written off are adjusted to the allowance for doubtful accounts.
 The Port uses the reserve method of accounting for doubtful accounts, which is maintained based on historical analysis, as a percentage of outstanding receivables.
-Accounts receivable are written off are adjusted to the Port.
-Any amounts written off are adjusted to the allowance for doubtful accounts written off are adjusted to the allowance.
+Accounts written off are adjusted to the allowance for doubtful accounts.
+Any amounts written off are adjusted to the allowance for outstanding receivables.
+Accounts receivable are written off according to criteria established by the Port.
+Any amounts written off are adjusted to the allowance for doubtful accounts.